Berliner Philharmoniker and Potsdamer Platz Christmas Market

 I enjoyed more incredible music last night during a Karajan Academy concert at Berliner Philharmoniker.
 Exceptional students attend the Academy to learn from distinguished members of the Philharmonic.

-It was cold with fat snowflakes falling all around, so I stopped for a hot drink at the Potsdamer Platz Christmas Market which was full of merrymakers.
-The performance hall was packed with several concerts appearing in the Philharmonie Building.
+It was cold with fat snowflakes falling all around, so I stopped for a mug of delicious hot German Glühwein at Potsdamer Platz Christmas Market which was packed with merrymakers.
+The performance hall was at capacity, since several concerts were appearing in the Philharmonie Building.
 The Chamber Music Hall was cozy and comfortable.

-Popular conductor Herbert von Karajan founded the Karajan Academy 40 years ago.
-It’s funded by private donors.
+Private donors fund the academy founded 40 years ago by popular conductor Herbert von Karajan.
 Berliner Philharmoniker concertmasters and symphony leaders teach young musicians about life as professional orchestral members.
-Karajan graduates perform in symphonies worldwide, and almost a third of Berlin Philharmonic musicians are former Academy students.
+Karajan graduates perform worldwide, and almost a third of Berlin Philharmonic musicians are former Academy students.

 Each season, students participate in five public concerts at the Berlin Philharmonie.
 The concerts are about “getting to know highly talented young musicians”.

 The training program is both a postgraduate course and an internship.
 Students learn to “listen carefully to their colleagues, become aware of what the other musicians are doing, exercise critical self-reflection, and constantly strive to be better”.
 The Berliner Philharmoniker makes those concepts its own.